arbaz0010/LiveOS/docs/architecture.md

-# NightRun architecture
+# LiveOS architecture

-NightRun is one `no_std` Rust UEFI application that boots a machine straight into a local LLM chat.
+LiveOS is one `no_std` Rust UEFI application that boots a machine straight into a local LLM chat.
 This file is the engineering reference: what runs where, why the big decisions went the way they did, and which mistakes already got caught by the test suite so you don't repeat them.